Sorakri/Sorakri.github.io/README.md

     9 more of these video objects, and 3144 that weren't sent.
 That's a lot of videos for one channel }
 ```
 We are not interested in most of the data, just the video ID, found near the top, and the resolutions, found near the bottom.
 We want to embed this, so lets look back at the [Twitch API](https://dev.twitch.tv/docs/v5/guides/embed-video/) for how to embed a video.
-Here's the code.
+One option is using channel name, and the other is with video ID.
+Channel name, however, only brings up current broadcasts, and the video we want is a past broadcast, so we use the video ID.
+Our video ID is "v125855214", not to be confused with the broadcast ID a ways above it.
+As for height and width, the best options are the same as the resolutions from the video information.
+In our case, we will be using 1920x1080, but for other applications, such as one for a phone, it may be better to use smaller resolutions.

 ```markdown